Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Threats to Validity

 \section{Threats to Validity}

-\textbf{Conclusion Validity:} VOSviewer was used to perform visualization and analysis.
+\textbf{Conclusion Validity:} VOSviewer was used to perform visualization.
 The design of this tool and the visualizations it produces could potentially bias the observations made.
-However, this tool has been used in previous bibliometric studies (e.g.,~\cite{Mohammadi20:BigData,Mohammadi12:CoWord}), and is considered to be relatively mature.
-We have made efforts in all cases to verify the assumptions behind the analyses performed.
+However, the tool is based on well-understood and established computational principles.
+Further, it has been used in over 500 bibliometric studies (e.g.,~\cite{Mohammadi20:BigData,Mohammadi12:CoWord}), in a large variety of fields and its assumptions have been verified by experts in these fields.\footnote{A full list of publications is maintained at \url{https://www.vosviewer.com/publications}.} We have made efforts to verify the assumptions behind the analyses performed.

-\textbf{External Validity:} Our study examined publications examined in the Scopus database, potentially omitting relevant publication venues for software testing research.
-Currently, Scopus is the best available database for bibliometric studies, indexing content from 24,600 active titles and 5,000 publishers\footnote{A list of covered journals and conferences can be found at \url{https://www.scopus.com/sources.uri}.} Although some venues may not be indexed, many of the most important journals and conferences in the field are included.
-We believe that this is a sufficient and relevant sample to perform our study.
+\textbf{External Validity:} Our study examined publications from the Scopus database, potentially omitting relevant venues for software testing research.
+Scopus is the one of the most comprehensive databases covering research publications~\cite{Thelwall22:Scopus}, indexing content from 24,600 active conferences or journals and 5,000 publishers.\footnote{List of covered journals and conferences: \url{https://www.scopus.com/sources.uri}.} Specifically, Scopus coverage for computer science research has been found to be better than other databases~\cite{Cavacini15:Scopus}.
+Scopus also enables efficient export of the data we use to perform our mapping.
+Although some venues may not be indexed, many of the most important journals and conferences in the software testing field are included.

+We used a single search string to build our sample.
+Other search strings (e.g., ``software test'') could have complemented the search process.
+However, our goal is not to capture all studies ever published in software testing.
+Rather, we require a sufficiently representative sample.
+We hypothesize that the additional value would be minimal compared to the filtering effort required.
+We believe that our sample of 57,233 publications is sufficiently large and representative to perform this analysis.

-\textbf{Internal Validity:} We used based our analysis on publications retrieved from Scopus using the term ``software testing''.
-This pool of papers did include publications unrelated to software testing, e.g., the use of software to test hardware or as part of student examination.
+\textbf{Internal Validity:} We based our analysis on publications retrieved using the term ``software testing''.
+This pool of papers included publications unrelated to software testing, e.g., the use of software to test hardware or as part of student examination.
 We performed a manual process to remove unrelated keywords from the mapping.
-However, it is possible that some publications still remain that are unrelated to the studied research field.
-We believe that these are not enough to influence the high-level observations.
+However, it is possible that some publications remain that are unrelated to the targeted research field.
+We believe that these are not enough to influence our observations.